Get ready for NIS2

 This differentiation aims to prioritize the continuous operation and resilience of critical services while still ensuring that all entities maintain the necessary security measures to protect against cyber threats.

+The NIS2 establishes a comprehensive framework for supervisory and enforcement activities across Member States.
 Competent authorities are responsible for overseeing essential and important entities’ compliance with the regulations.
 Supervisory measures include audits, checks, information requests, and access to documents.

+The directive introduces a consistent framework for sanctions, including binding instructions, implementation of security audit recommendations, alignment with NIS requirements, and administrative fines.
 Administrative fines vary based on entity classification, with essential entities facing fines up to €10,000,000 or 2% of annual turnover, and important entities facing fines up to €7,000,000 or 1.4% of annual turnover.
+Supervisory authorities must consider the nature and severity of the breach and any damages or losses incurred when exercising enforcement powers.

 Opposite to the GDPR, the NIS2 also holds natural persons in senior management positions within covered entities accountable.